hectorcorrea/solr-for-newbies/tutorial.md

 For `string` fields, Solr adds an extra property [DocValues](https://lucene.apache.org/solr/guide/7_1/docvalues.html#docvalues) and sets it to true by default.
 This is an optimization that allows Solr to perform better when searching and faceting values in these fields but, as a result, fields with `docValue=true` behave as fields *indexed and stored* regardless of the value set for `stored` and `indexed` properties!

 You can prevent Solr from using `docValues` in a `string` field by setting `docValues=false`.
-This would allow you to control whether a field is really stored and index like we did for `text_general` fields.
+This would allow you to control whether a field is really stored and indexed like we did for `text_general` fields.
 Unless you have a good reason to change the default value for `docValues` I would suggest not changing it.
+A good reason to set `docValues=false` in a string field is if you want to store more than 32K of data in such field.

 Solr does not allow you to set `docValues=true` for `text_general` fields.